Senyo197/alx-low_level_programming/0x1A-hash_tables/README.md

-This directory contains project on hash tables
+This directory contains project on hash table